How to achieve corporate travel policy compliance

 - Teams or departments that travel with little advance notice – For people or teams that often are required to travel with less-than-desirable advance notice, you might want to make a separate policy for them in your travel tool so that when they book something just 4 days away, it doesn’t get flagged as non-compliant.

 - More expensive cities – There are certain cities where it’s almost impossible to get a decent hotel for $150 a night, or even $200.
-Setting up limits by city can make your policy more realistic, and thus more expensive.
+Setting up limits by city can make your policy more realistic.

 - More expensive routes – Similarly, some routes just always cost more, even when compared to routes of a similar length.
 You can make a higher maximum for these routes, so that the global maximum can stay where it is.